-135 2.4 Image acquisition and topographical mapping of the hippocampal subregions
+2.4.
+Image acquisition and topographical mapping of the hippocampal subregions

-Nissl-stained sections were digitalized with a semi-automated microscope (D-Sight v2, Menarini Diagnostics, Italy) with the 20x objective at the best focal plane.
+Nissl-stained sections were digitalized with a semi-automated microscope (D-Sight v2, Menarini Diagnostics, Italy) with the $20 \times$ objective at the best focal plane.
 The layers of interest were manually segmented on each acquired image using a general-purpose image-editing software (GNU Image Manipulation Program, The GIMP Development Team, 2019).
-For details see (supplementary material, Figure 1).
+For details see (supplementary material, Fig. 1).

-142 2.5 Automatic cell identification
+2.5.
+Automatic cell identification

-143 Each neuron was identified and segmented through an automatic image analysis method applied on the Nissl-stained section (Grisan et al., 2018).
-The process identified the position and outline of the 144 145 visible cells within the manually outlined regions.
+Each neuron was identified and segmented through an automatic image analysis method applied on the Nissl-stained section (Grisan et al., 2018).
+The process identified the position and outline of the visible cells within the manually outlined regions.
 Briefly, a local space-varying threshold applied to the image separated the stained objects (foreground) from the background.
-From the local surface 146 density of the foreground objects (mainly cells), a separation of the densest (with clustered and 147 148 cluttered cells) and sparsest regions is obtained (Poletti et al., 2012; Grisan et al. 2018), and the potential cell cluster were then identified.
-All identified clusters underwent secondary analyses to 149 separate the cells composing them.
-150 delineate the domain that consider the parameter Extent and the parameters Solidity.
-Extent is defined 157 158 as: Area / (Area of the bounding box); Solidity is defined as the proportion of the pixels in the convex hull that are also in the object; computed as Area/Convex Area.
-We defined "more regular" the 159 neurons showing values closer to 1 of Extent and Solidity (cells show a rounded shape) in comparison 160 to the lower values of these parameters (cells tend to be farther from the round shape).
-Density 161 characterizes the context neighboring each cell by counting the number of cells within a radius of 50 162 163 μm or within 100 μm from the cell under analysis.
-Density descriptors are an absolute number of neighbor cells around a given cell.
-All neural cells were grouped in 4 categories defined by their 164 shape: pyramidal, round, ellipsoid and complex.
-The total number of cells analyzed for the NZBW 165 166 mice population and for the Wild Type mice population, in each subregions separately for cell shape is reported in the supplementary material.
-For details see (supplementary material, Table 2, Table 3 167 and Figure 2).
-168
+From the local surface density of the foreground objects (mainly cells), a separation of the densest (with clustered and cluttered cells) and sparsest regions is obtained (Poletti et al., 2012; Grisan et al., 2018), and the potential cell cluster were then identified.
+All identified clusters underwent secondary analyses to separate the cells composing them.

-152 2.6 Cells classification by shape type and morphometric descriptors setting
+2.6.
+Cells classification by shape type and morphometric descriptors setting

 For each cell in each subregion data characterizing its shape and local relationship with surrounding cells were collected (Corain et al., 2020).
 These data broadly belong to three domains: Size, Regularity and Density (supplementary material, Table 2).
 Size regarding cell morphology, are composed by shape measurements (area, perimeter, major and minor axis length).
-Regularity
+Regularity delineate the domain that consider the parameter Extent and the parameters Solidity.
+Extent is defined as: Area/(Area of the bounding box); Solidity is defined as the proportion of the pixels in the convex hull that are also in the object;